-The stuffed bell peppers cook in the oven for 1 hour and 30 minutes, so they need some liquid love to prevent them from shrinking like a frightened turtle.
-Most marinara sauce recipes are loaded with sugar and high carb veggies, but if you just take a 28 ounce tin of good quality whole tomatoes, san marzano are the best, puree that into a sauce and season with salt and pepper, you just made a keto tomato sauce.
+Stuffed bell peppers cook in the oven for 1 hour and 30 minutes, so they need some liquid love to prevent them from shrinking like a frightened turtle.
+Most marinara sauce recipes are loaded with sugar and high carb veggies, but if you just take a 28 ounce tin of good quality whole tomatoes, San Marzano are the best.
+Puree that into a sauce and season with salt and pepper, and you just made a keto tomato sauce.

 How To Make Stuffed Peppers?

 The first step in making the perfect stuffed peppers recipe is to saute the aromatic veggies, the onions, zucchini, and garlic need to sweat out there moisture before being stuffed inside the green and red bell peppers.
-Next, add some tomato paste and walnuts to the pan and let the nuts toast and the paste cook so the flavors develop.
-Add a bit of chicken stock to loosen the mixture up and then you can add it to the ground meats.
+Next, add some tomato paste, cauliflower rice, and walnuts to the pan and let the nuts toast and the paste cook so the flavors develop.
+Add a bit of chicken bone broth to loosen the mixture up and then you can add it to the ground meats.

-If you want juicy meat inside the bell peppers, and who doesn’t, then I recommend a mixture of ground beef and pork, the pork will add some nice fat to the blend and prevent it from drying out while baking in the oven.
+If you want juicy meat inside the bell peppers, (and who doesn’t?) then I recommend a mixture of ground beef and pork, which will add some nice fat to the blend and prevent it from drying out while baking in the oven.

 How Long Do I Cook Stuffed Peppers For

-Cook stuffed peppers at 350 F for 30 minutes with tin foil covering the peppers.
-Remove the foil and cook for another 30 minutes, then top the peppers with cheese and bake another 30 minutes, or until the internal temperature of the peppers is 155 F.
+Cook stuffed peppers at 350 degrees F for 1.5 hours total.
+Remove the parchment and tin foil after 30 minutes and cook for another 30 minutes, and then top the peppers with cheese and bake another 30 minutes or until the internal temperature of the peppers is 155 degrees F.

 How Do I Reheat Stuffed Peppers